 4. A research plan (no more than two pages) of what you hope to accomplish in the fellowship year (and beyond!)

-5. A letter of support from the OHSU faculty member who has agreed to be your mentor.
+5. Three letters total: two letters of reference from people acquainted with your academic research/work and a letter of support from the OHSU faculty member who has agreed to be your mentor.

 - Can international post-doctoral researchers apply for the OFDIR program?

 Priority for applicants is given to U.S. citizens or legal resident.
 If you are not a citizen or legal resident but are still interested in applying, please contact us to discuss.

 - Can a researcher who is currently working at OHSU apply for the OFDIR program?

 Priority is given to applicants that are not currently OHSU trainees (e.g., grad students/postdocs).
 If you have any questions, we are always happy to discuss this point.
 Please feel free to contact us.